 All negatives and positives, photographic prints, and digital photo files shall be Michigan School property, solely and completely.
 Photographs will be used by the Michigan School for publications and school purposes only.
 All members of the Michigan School waive their right to inspect or approve the products and materials.
-Any member of the School who does not wish to have his or her photograph published should declare this in writing to the Registrar/Director of Admissions & Student Services.
+Any member of the School who does not wish to have their photograph published should declare this in writing to the Director of Student Services/Registrar.